chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 - Delay: The amount of time to delay.
 - Ignore Deactivation: Determines if the gate will stop its signal when the previous gate stopped sending its signal

+*Example Circuit not available bc this gate is self explanatory*
 ### GET BLOCK PROPERTY
 Gets a property of the specified block.
 Input: any (Block if Destination is not set)